replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/index.md

 ## Licensing Agreement

-kURL supports requiring acceptance to a license agreement prior to installation.
+kURL supports requiring acceptance to a vendor-supplied license agreement prior to installation.
 This license will be presented at installation run time and requires an explicit 'y' or 'Y' to continue or the installation will be aborted.

 A license can be defined within the install yaml:
 ```